junxzm1990/x86-sok/artifact_eval/README.md

 z472421519/arm32_gt          latest     beb7bba8d960   7 hours ago     5.11GB

 $ docker run --rm -it -v $PWD:/opt/shared z472421519/arm32_gt /bin/bash
+# it is fine for the following warning message
+WARNING: The requested image's platform (linux/arm/v7) does not match the detected host platform (linux/amd64) and no specific platform was requested

 ## insider docker
 ## configure CC, CXX, CFLAGS and CXXFLAGS